mengelhard/untangled_tte/README.md

 # untangled_tte
-Untangled representations for conditional time to event
+Learning untangled representations for conditional time to event